-- We will continue to undertake emergency, urgent and one-person routine repairs.
+- continue to undertake emergency and urgent repairs.
 This includes gas and electrical safety tests.
 Employees must wear appropriate PPE when entering a tenant’s home or working in communal areas.

-- We will continue to let and relet homes in partnership with our local authorities, so will undertake change of tenancy works.
+- continue to let and relet homes in partnership with our local authorities, so we will undertake change of tenancy works.

-Please help us keep everyone safe by observing the social distancing guidance when our our staff are in or around your home.
-This means staying at least 2 metres apart – or 1 metre with a face covering or other precautions – when staff are visiting for repairs, cleaning or any other reason.
+Remember, when our staff are visiting your home for any reason, please stay at least 2 metres apart – or 1 metre with a face covering.
 Thank you for your support and patience.

 Interim Complaints & Compensation Policy

-We have made some changes to our complaints and compensation policy to take into account our reduced services while the Coronavirus measures are in place.
+We have revised our complaints and compensation policy because of changes to our services while the Coronavirus measures are in place.

 Please go to making a complaint page for more information.